Contemplationjpg/SpooksvilleOrigins/README.md

 - things in the game should have a size they should be
 - in order to do this, decision needs to be made on if the game will use pixel art or vector art or hand-drawn
 - health bars and other UI should be included in (re)sizing

+- I feel now that the art should have a more hand drawn, chibi look instead of a pixel art look